MUSC Bulletin | College of Graduate Studies

 College of Graduate Studies | Admission Requirements

 All applications to the College of Graduate Studies must be submitted online.
 If you are unable to apply online you must petition the office of the Dean for special accommodation explaining why you are unable to apply online.
 Applicants should apply online at http://academicdepartments.musc.edu/esl/em/admissions/ready/apply.htm.
-Domestic applicants to the Ph.D. program in the College of Graduate Studies are exempt from the online application fee.
+Domestic applicants to the Ph.D. program in the College of Graduate Studies (except for the PhD in Nursing) are exempt from the online application fee.
 All masters level and international students MUST pay a $95 online application fee without exception, and this fee must accompany the application when filed.
 (For details concerning specific and required fees, please refer to the General Information section of this Bulletin.)
-Applications may be submitted at any time, but to ensure best consideration for fall admission, applications for the Ph.D. program should be submitted by January 15.
-Applications received beyond that date will be individually considered for admission and stipend if openings are available.
-Deadlines for applicants to the M.S. programs are listed on the individual programs application sites.
-In general, applicants are expected to have a Cumulative GPA of at least 3.0, Graduate Record Examination (GRE) V + Q scores approaching the 70th percentile and a significant research experience for admission.
+Applications may be submitted within the dates specified at http://academicdepartments.musc.edu/esl/em/admissions/application/phd/, but to ensure best consideration for fall admission, applications for the Ph.D. program should be completed as early as possible.
+Deadlines for applicants to the M.S. programs are listed on the information page for the M.S. programs.
+In general, applicants to the Ph.D. program are expected to have a Cumulative GPA of at least 3.0, Graduate Record Examination (GRE) V + Q scores approaching the 70th percentile and a significant research experience for admission.

 At the time of acceptance for admission to the College of Graduate Studies, the applicant must submit a matriculation fee.

 All graduate students are required to subscribe to the Honor Code and the Code of Conduct at the time of initial registration.
 Students in the First Year Curriculum are required to have a computer for coursework.
 Though the library has computers suitable for most course assignments, having your own computer would be optimal.
-For suggested computer requirements see the website: www.musc.edu/infoservices/studentlap.html.
-Students in Biostatistical Epidemilogy should contact the department.
+Students in the Department of Public Health Sciences should contact the department for special computer requirements.

-Any student currently enrolled in a degree program at the master or doctoral level may apply to the College of Medicine, but if accepted, is required to finish his/her degree program before matriculating.
+Any student currently enrolled in a degree program at the master or doctoral level may apply to other colleges at MUSC, but if accepted, is required to finish his/her degree program before matriculating.

 Graduate Record Examination (GRE)